-The day before we visit your home, we’ll call to confirm your booking and to go through some safety questions.
-If you or anyone in your household or close circle has been ill in the past two weeks, please let us know.
+We strive to keep everyone safe during all home visits.
+The day before we visit your home, we’ll contact you to confirm your booking and to go through some safety questions.
+If you or anyone in your household or close circle is or has been ill, please let us know.
 We are always happy to reschedule visits to a later date that suits.
 As we visit you in your home, it’s essential we are aware of any potential risks to the health and safety of our team.

-If you are not comfortable with a team member coming into your home just yet, that is absolutely fine.
-Let us know and we will put your appointment on hold for now.
+If you are not comfortable with a team member coming into your home, that is absolutely fine.
+Let us know and we will talk you through our other support options.

-We are also offering in-person Waterwise workshops now.
+We are also offering in-person Waterwise workshops in red and orange settings.
 Again, keeping everyone safe will be our top priority, i.e. spaced seating, mask-wearing, and well-ventilated rooms – we can chat about this when you book, and we’ll organise to visit your venue before the event so we all know how the workshop will run.